registerresearch/lisa/README.md

 The longitudinal database LISA contains all persons 16 years or older (as from 2010 15 or older),  registered as residents of Sweden on December 31 each year.
-Data sources
+Data sources:

-Register on the total population (RTB)
+Register on the total population (RTB),
-Census 1990
+Census 1990,
-Register based labor market statistics (RAMS)
+Register based labor market statistics (RAMS),
-The highest level of education register
+The highest level of education register,
-The register on persons in education
+The register on persons in education,
-Income‑ and Taxation register (IoT)
+Income‑ and Taxation register (IoT),
-The Data Storage (Applicants in the register of the Employment Offices) STORE (The database of the National Insurance Agency) Corporate economical data
+The Data Storage (Applicants in the register of the Employment Offices), STORE (The database of the National Insurance Agency), Corporate economical data,
-Economical data from local communities and cities Ekonomical data from county councils
+Economical data from local communities, cities, and county councils.

 English language information from SCB: